Constantinople (De Amicis book): Reception

+Orhan Pamuk has called De Amicis's work the best book written about Istanbul in the nineteenth century, while Umberto Eco stated that De Amicis' description of the city was the most cinematic, and himself used the guide when visiting Constantinople.

+Jason Goodwin has described the work as a real Victorian tour de force.

 PD Smith of The Guardian wrote that the book is "A wonderfully eloquent account".

 William Armstrong in Hürriyet Daily News called it "An orientalist bore" with "annoyingly purple prose".
 Armstrong stated "it isn’t clear what distinguishes De Amicis’ memoir from the dozens of similar tomes written by intrepid Europeans at the time."